PeterMarshall29/book1/jupyternotebooks/selection_and_iteration.md

 There are several ways to create a condition for the selection and iteration statements:

-- The condition can be set manually be inserting a Boolean literal - `0`, `1`, `false`, or `true`.
+- The condition can be set manually be inserting a Boolean literal - `0` , `1` , `false` , or `true` .
-- Any expression that contains a comparison operator is evaluated to `bool`
+- Any expression that contains a comparison operator is evaluated to `bool` .
-- Wherever the program expects a condition (i.e. in parentheses next to the keywords `if`, `while`, etc.) the compiler will try to convert what it finds to a Boolean.
+- Wherever the program expects a condition (i.e. in parentheses next to the keywords `if` , `while` , etc.) the compiler will try to convert what it finds to a Boolean.

 ``````{code_example-start} Comparison Operations
 :class: dropdown